pkivolowitz/asm_book/section_1/hello_world/README.md

 ### Line 7

-`Line 7` is where is action is.
+`Line 7` is where the action is.
 Firstly, `cout` will receive some value for printing. `cout` is an output stream and the `<<` indicates something is being shoved into it - i.e. is being output.